Hancock County Community Foundation 2019 Lilly Endowment Community Scholarship Opportunity

 The eight finalists are interviewed in October by a volunteer committee identified by HCCF, all of whom adhere to a strict conflict of interest policy.
 This committee has the difficult task of selecting two students from the talented pool of eight finalists and submitting their recommendation to Lilly Endowment for approval.
 The eight finalists are honored at their respective school corporation’s board meetings in November.

-Hancock County Community Foundation Introduces 2019 Lilly Endowment Community Scholarship Finalists
+Hancock County Community Foundation Congratulates our Two 2019 Lilly Endowment Community Scholarship Recipients

 Eastern Hancock High School